-Social Security Disability Attorney Oklahoma
+Oklahoma Social Security Disability Attorneys

-Social Security Disability Insurance, commonly abbreviated as SSD or SSDI, is available to workers who have worked for a certain period and have suffered physical or mental impairments severe enough to prevent them from engaging in their normal occupations or any other work.
+Social Security Disability benefits, commonly abbreviated as SSD or SSDI, are available to workers who have worked for a certain period of time and have suffered physical or mental impairments severe enough to prevent them from engaging in their normal occupations or any other work.

-SSI is a similar program, but benefits are available to people with low income or who are 65 and older.
-There are several types of disabilities or medical conditions that qualify.

-Call the Dan Davis Law Firm at 1-800-HURTLINE today for legal guidance.
-An Oklahoma City Social Security Disability attorney may be able to help you avoid common application mistakes to prevent a denied SSD or SSI claim.
+SSI is a similar program, but benefits are available to people with low income, or who are 65 and older.
+Call the Law Offices of Dan Davis today for legal guidance from one of our Oklahoma City injury lawyers.
+An experienced Oklahoma City Social Security Disability attorney can help you avoid common application mistakes to prevent a denied SSD or SSI claim.

-- Crohn’s disease
+- Crohn’s Disease

-- Heart disease
+- Heart Disease

 - Multiple sclerosis

-- Reflex sympathetic dystrophy (RSD)
+- Reflex sympathetic Dystrophy

-- Rheumatoid arthritis
+- Rheumatoid Arthritis

 - Severed limbs

-- You have fully recovered.
+- You have fully recovered

-- Your injury was not as serious as you claim.
+- Your injury was not as serious as you claim

-- Your injury was not diagnosed accurately.
+- Your injury was not diagnosed accurately

-- The “typical” period of recovery has ended, so you should be well.
+- The “typical” period of recovery has ended, so you should be well

-- Even though you may not be fully recovered, you can go back to work.
+- Even though you may not be fully recovered, you can go back to work

-Common Application Mistakes
+Application Mistakes You Should Avoid

-Common application mistakes include:
+Common Social Security Disability application mistakes include: